Futatsuryū Jun'ichi: Dismissal and trial

-It was reported on October 3, 2007 that he would be dismissed from the Sumo Association over his involvement in hazing which allegedly contributed to the death of a young recruit at Tokitsukaze stable.
+It was reported on October 3, 2007, that he would be dismissed from the Sumo Association over his involvement in hazing which contributed to the death of a young recruit at Tokitsukaze stable.
 Junior wrestler Tokitaizan, real name Takashi Saitō, collapsed and died in June after an intense training session called butsukari-geiko which reportedly lasted 30 minutes instead of the usual five.
 His death was originally put down to natural causes, but after Tokitsukaze pressed for a quick cremation the young wrestler's family insisted on an autopsy, which revealed the extent of his injuries.
 Tokitsukaze admitted to police that the day before Tokitaizan's death he had hit him across the forehead with a beer bottle and allowed other wrestlers in the stable to strike Tokitaizan with a metal baseball bat.
 It was also reported that Tokitsukaze failed to give Tokitaizan any aid and delayed calling an ambulance.
 On October 5, the Sumo Association announced his dismissal.
 They commented, "His actions were unbecoming as a stablemaster, he's outraged the public, and he's defiled the name of the Sumo Association."
 He was the first serving stablemaster to be dismissed from sumo (Yamahibiki Oyakata, the former komusubi Maenoshin had been dismissed in January 1997, but was an assistant coach and not a head coach).

 On February 7, 2008, he and three sumo wrestlers were arrested for accidental mortality.
 Yamamoto admitted for the first time that Tokitaizan was tied to a pole and beaten for up to 20 minutes.
 He continued to deny the charges against him however, saying "it was not assault, it was discipline."
 On December 18, 2008, three sumo wrestlers were found guilty but received suspended sentences because they could not fight Yamamoto's commandment.
 They were all dismissed from sumo.
 Yamamoto's trial was conducted separately because he had continued to deny the charges, and began in February 2009.

 On May 29, 2009, he was imprisoned for six years.
 The Nagoya District Court found that he had "overwhelming authority" over the three wrestlers who he had ordered to carry out the beating, even though he had not directly taken part himself.
 He immediately appealed the ruling and was released on bail.
 He then reportedly requested severance pay from the Sumo Association in the region of 20 million yen (200,000 USD).
 The two sides reached an out-of-court settlement in January 2010, the details of which were not disclosed.
 In July 2011 he gave an interview in which he claimed to be involved in yaocho or match-fixing at least ten times in his career, but insisted he was "framed" over Tokitaizan's death.
 His final appeal was rejected in August 2011 and a five-year prison term was finalized.

 Death

-He died of lung cancer on August 12, 2014 at the age of 64.
+He died of lung cancer on August 12, 2014, at the age of 64.
 He had still been serving a sentence but was moved to a hospital as his condition deteriorated.